markviews/OVRVibratorController/README.md

 3. Click `Search for toys` on the [mod webpage](https://remote.markstuff.net/)

 ### Control Modes
-`Slider only`: speed controlled by sliders<br>
+`Slider only` speed controlled by sliders<br>
-`Left/Right`: speed controlled by trigger<br>
+`Left/Right` speed controlled by trigger<br>
-`Both`: speed controlled by trigger that is pressed in more.
-Edge / Max: Each trigger controlls a speed / contraction.
+`Both` speed controlled by trigger that is pressed in more.
+Edge / Max: Each trigger controlls a speed / contraction<br>
+`Hold Button` speed is set to 0 unless set button is held<br>
+`Lock Button` speed locks/unlocks when set button is pressed<br>

 ### Credits
 * [openvr](https://github.com/ValveSoftware/openvr)